cliosight/Docs/Spec.md

 3. Ensuring that no other forms can insert data into those tables.
 4. Disabling data export

-Reports created from restricted tables using one or more of the above methods can, however, serve as input to forms of other datasources from which reports can be generated, if the fourth option is not applied.
-This ensures that the primary table and associated sub-form tables receive their inputs via the designated form interface only.
+Reports created from restricted tables using one or more of the above methods can, however, serve as input to other datasources from which reports can be generated.
+This is however possible if the fourth option is not applied.
+It ensures that the primary table and associated sub-form tables receive their inputs via the designated form interface only.
 This real-world data can be used for generating artificial datasets using GANs (Generative adversarial networks) or VAEs (Variational autoencoders).

 # Dashboard <a name="dashboard"></a>

 - [JSON body of a Dashboard with example](#dashboardjson)

-A dashboard is an aggregation of HTML/CSS, forms and reports.
+A dashboard is an aggregation of HTML/CSS code snippets, forms and reports.
 Dashboards can have their own pre and post HTML.
 This makes it the easiest way to develop and host an analytics dashboard, a SPA or a landing page.

 ![Dashboard_aggregation](https://miro.medium.com/v2/resize:fit:1400/1*hZpjHig-UJXT8hwOkDgZPQ.png)

 #### Important features of dashboard:
 1. Global filters take precedence over the report filters.
-2. It is possible to configure the filtering criteria by specifying which field to be used for join operation.
+2. It is possible to configure the filtering criteria by specifying which field to be used for a join operation.
-3. It is possible to restrict access in a dashboard's constituents upto the filter level.
+3. It is possible to restrict access in a dashboard's constituents upto the report filter level.
 4. The default widget type in a dashboard is a 'report'.
 5. It can have its own CSS definition which will override the CSS of the constituent reports and forms.
 This is however configurable using "removeReportCss" or "removeFormCss" JSON tag.